Mountain-Hydrology-Research-Group/data-analysis/modules/module8.md

  **D.** Plot the leading pattern’s temporal weights (PCs) over time.
 When are they positive and when are they negative?
 Consider the PCs’ sign and magnitude, and consider the sign of the EOF in Part C. When does this pattern generate warmer-than-normal temperatures?
 Colder-thannormal temperatures?
 Are the anomalies associated with this pattern of the same sign at all sites?

  **E.** Repeat C) and D) for the 2nd-leading pattern.
 Interpret physically what the first two patterns may represent.
 How much of the dataset is described by the first two modes of variability?

+ ### Homework 8, Problem 2: Timeseries Analysis

+ Following lab 8-2, use Fourier Analysis to determine the dominant frequencies and periods of oscilliation of the water level data provided (waterlevel.mat).
+Based on what you find, where (in what type of environment) do you think this water level was measured?